Play or film script

 2. Gleeson, Miranda, “Daylight Shines Darkly” (film script, final draft, March 8, 2015), scene 15, accessed July 19, 2016, http://www.scriptheaven.com.au/.

 Gleeson, Miranda.
 “Daylight Shines Darkly.”
 Film script, final draft, March 8, 2015.
 Accessed July 19, 2016. http://www.scriptheaven.com.au/.

 Murray-Smith, Joanna.
 Honour.
 Sydney: Currency Press, 1997.

 - If published, treat like a book.

-- If unpublished, give title in quotation marks (not italics), and add description and any other identifying information and date as shown on title page.
+- If unpublished, give the title in quotation marks (not italics), and add a description and any other identifying information and date as shown on the title page.